How we work together

 3. Build adoption alongside software

-In elderly care, we move deliberately: fewer simultaneous experiments quieter nights fewer ambiguous alerts—we respect schedule reality and morale.
+In elderly care we pace deliberately: fewer experiments in parallel, calmer nights, clearer alerts—we respect roster reality and morale.

 4. Operate—and improve